Boogie for Bev: Never Miss a Chance to Dance

 taken from them.

-Who is Bev Hartig?
+Who Was Bev Hartig?

 In 1998, about one year after getting married, Bev